lilnouns/awesome-lilnouns/README.md

 - [Lil Nouns Center](https://www.lil-nouns.center) - Serves as the knowledge center & resource hub for Lil Nouns DAO.
 - [Lil Nouns Upvote](https://www.lilnounsvote.com) - Upvote your favorite lil nouns projects.
 - [Meet the Lil Nouners](https://podcast.lilnouners.wtf) - A weekly podcast about all things Lil Nounish with your host, Brook.
+- [Lil Noun Moods](https://github.com/lilnoun1112/lilnounmoods) - Some assets to be used to build with facial expressions for Lil Nouns.

 ## Contributing